 You are probably aware of the fact that the cost of hiring a professional plumber can be quite high.
 However, you could save yourself some money and learn how to tackle some of the most common and simple plumbing problems on your own.
 While it is true that there are a wide variety of different plumbing issues that are so complicated that they require a qualified tradesman’s skills; there are others that can be sorted with a little knowledge and practice.

-There are many Approved training centres up and down the country that provide basic plumbing courses that can give you the background knowledge and understanding you need while teaching you the essential skills for tackling simple plumbing issues.
+There are many approved training centres up and down the country that provide basic plumbing courses that can give you the background knowledge and understanding you need while teaching you the essential skills for tackling simple plumbing issues.
+You can find some good ones on Scoot.
 After completing this type of course, you might actually find that you are able to deal with many problems that occur around the house, and you no longer need to call out that expensive plumber.

 Perhaps the most common problem with your plumbing system that you are likely to encounter is either fittings or fixtures leaking.
 You will learn how to deal with this on the kind of course described above.
 Generally, though, the first step to solving this problem is shutting off the valve.
 Once you have done this, you need to assess if there is anything obstructing the pipes to cause overflows.
 Obstructions include food particles, soap scum and hair.